 This policy should be read in conjunction with the Members' Code of Conduct.
+It should also be noted that any Freedom of Information requests will be dealt with under the Council's FOI policy.

 Approach to publicity

 The council welcomes enquiries from the press and media, and recognises that a good relationship with the press helps communicate effectively with residents.